atp800/wildatlas/src/content/travel/reef-safe-sunscreens.md

 Some good reef-safe sunscreens include:

 **Best All-Round Sunscreen:** Hawaiian Tropic Mineral Skin Milk
-  Hawaiian Tropic is not generally known for being a reef-safe brand, but their mineral sun lotion has surprisingly few damaging ingredients, favouring Zinc Oxide over more harmful alternatives.
+  Hawaiian Tropic is not generally known for being a reef-safe brand, but their mineral sun lotion has surprisingly few damaging ingredients, favouring zinc oxide over more harmful alternatives.
 It doesn’t specify if this is in nanoparticle form, so it likely is, but it’s effective and doesn’t leave a white cast once it’s rubbed in.
 It also smells GREAT, and is apparently a good base for foundation.
   Available at: <https://amzn.eu/d/1Xzo1oA>

-**Best Non-Nano SUnscreen:** Odylique sunscreen
+**Best Non-Nano Sunscreen:** Odylique sunscreen
-  This comes in both a plastic tube or a glass pot, and I’d recommend tha ltter, both because it’s more eco friendly, and the tube can be a bit hard to squeeze suncream out of.
+  This comes in both a plastic tube or a glass pot, and I’d recommend the latter, both because it’s more eco-friendly, and the tube can be a bit hard to squeeze suncream out of.
 Since it doesn’t use nanoparticles, it is thicker in consistency than alternatives, but safer for marine life and it does a good job of avoiding a white residue on the skin.
   Available at: <https://odylique.co.uk/natural-sun-screen.html?ref=duszyd4a1lzt>

 **Best Non-Nano Alternative:** Organii Sun Milk Cream with SPF 50 125 ml